creachadair/cookies/docs/chrome-encrypted-cookies.md

 | n     | value                  | Payload (encrypted)             |
 | p     | padding                | Padding (encrypted), 1–16 bytes |

-The encrypted portion of the packet (n+ p) contains a multiple of 16 bytes.
+The encrypted portion of the packet (n + p) contains a multiple of 16 bytes.
 If n is a multiple of 16, p = 16; otherwise 1 ≤ p ≤ 15.

 ### Padding